 A polygon with three sides is a called a triangle.
 A polygon with four sides is called a quadrilateral.
 Special cases of quadrilaterals include shapes like trapezoids, rectangle, rhombuses and squares.
-A polygon with five sides is a called a pentagon.
-A polygon with six sides is a called a hexagon.
-A polygon with eight sides is a called an octagon.
+Other polygons are:

 - In any triangle, the sum of the three angles is 180 degrees.

 - In any quadrilateral, the sum of the four angles is 360 degrees.